artcava/XPoster/docs/architecture.md

 - **`XFunction`** — The Azure Timer Trigger entry point; it owns no business logic and drives the pipeline by calling `Resolve()` then `OrchestrateAsync()`
 - **`OrchestratorFactory`** — Maps the current UTC hour to a `ScheduledOrchestrationProfile` via `Resolve()`, selecting the right content strategy and **list of senders** for that slot (Strategy + Factory patterns)
-- **Orchestrators** — Each encapsulates a self-contained content-production algorithm and returns `IReadOnlyDictionary<SenderPlatform, Post?>` — one entry per configured sender; orchestrators depend exclusively on injected abstractions and are unaware of target platforms
+- **Orchestrators** — Each encapsulates a self-contained content-production algorithm and returns `IReadOnlyDictionary<SenderPlatform, Post?>` — one entry per configured sender; orchestrators depend exclusively on injected abstractions and are unaware of target platforms; prompt intent is encapsulated in PromptRequest / ImagePromptRequest value objects constructed by the orchestrator and passed to AI providers — providers never own prompt construction logic.
 - **Sender Plugins** — Each implement `ISender` to isolate all platform-specific API communication; dispatched in parallel via `BaseOrchestrator.PostAsync`; adding a new platform requires zero changes to existing components
 - **AI Providers** — This layer uses two capability interfaces — `ITextToTextProvider` and `ITextToImageProvider` — registered as **keyed services** in the DI container.
 Each `ScheduledOrchestrationProfile` declares `TextProvider` and `ImageProvider` independently as nullable `AiProvider?` values; `OrchestratorFactory` resolves each capability separately via `GetKeyedService<T>(profile.TextProvider)` and `GetKeyedService<T>(profile.ImageProvider)`.
 A `null` value means the capability is not assigned for that slot; orchestrators degrade gracefully (text-only post or skip).